garrandall/popular-music-data/tracks/hey-mr-dj-zhane.md

 So we can all get to it,
 So we can party 'til the break of dawn

-Once again, it's on, yo ZhanÃ© blow the horn
+Once again, it's on, yo Zhané blow the horn
 Let the D.J. know to keep playing your song
 Maybe I'll browse, snatch up a blouse
 Rip the foul, ho